jakwakwa/tip_calc_challenge/README.md

 ## Start Development Mode

 In terminal, run:

+First Install node packages:

+`npm install`

+and then

 `npm run dev`

 Now you will be able to see dev application in the browser at `http://localhost:1234`